-- 1. Meet grade level performance expectations as indicated by the ensemble director. - 2.
-Perform for a Faculty Jury once a semester during finals. - 3.
-Maintain an Honors Portfolio. - 4.
-Prepare and audition for the Junior (Grade 9) or Senior (Grades 9-12) District Ensembles. - 5.
-Honors students are strongly encouraged to participate in other performance music activities outside of school.

-- 6. While not required, private lessons on your voice or instrument are HIGHLY recommended. - 7.
-Students must earn a grade of 90 or higher in their ensemble to enter or continue in Honors Level.
+- 1) Meet grade level performance expectations as indicated by the ensemble director. - 2) Perform for a Faculty Jury once a semester during finals. - 3) Maintain an Honors Portfolio. - 4) Prepare and audition for the Junior (Grade 9) or Senior (Grades 9-12) District Ensembles or equivalent adjudicated experience at the approval of the director - 5) Honors students are strongly encouraged to participate in other performance music activities outside of school. - 6) While not required, private lessons on your voice or instrument are HIGHLY recommended. - 7) Students must earn a grade of 90 or higher in their ensemble to enter or continue in Honors Level.